samiahmedsiddiqui/custom-permalinks/readme.txt

 == Filters ==

+Plugin provides some filter which maybe used according to your needs.

-If you want to exclude some Permalink to processed with the plugin so, just add the filter looks like this:
+To exclude any Permalink to processed with the plugin so, just add the filter looks like this:
 `
 function check_xml_sitemap_url( $permalink ) {
   if ( false !== strpos( $permalink, 'sitemap.xml' )) {